 … but have you ever thought about listing all the words you already know in your target language or area of expertise?

-I haven’t done it myself, but it occurred to me that an interesting experiment would be to read the dictionary of a target-language from cover to cover and list all the words I know in order to see just how many words I’ve accumulated.
-This list could be partitioned into words I recognize upon sight, but don’t understand and words that I understand very well.
+I haven’t done it myself, but it occurred to me that an interesting experiment would be to read the dictionary of a target-language from cover to cover.

-It would also be an interesting way to familiarize myself with all the words to come and get a sense of proportion.
+It would also be an interesting way to familiarize yourself with all the words to come and get a sense of proportion.

 Now, I would never say that the dictionary is an enemy, but that doesn’t mean one couldn’t play Kirk and outwit the darn thing by consuming it whole.

 The success of every Star Trek mission relies upon a clearly defined goal.
 When these characters surrender themselves to the transporter beam, they’re not tossing themselves into the void.